-Time Varying fields and Maxwell's Equations: Faraday's Law, displacement current, Maxwell's equation in point form, Equation in integral form, the related potentials of the course, the student will be able to: Apply mathematical tools to formulate , analyze and evaluate problems of electrostatics from basic to engineering levels.
-Describe, explain and apply mathematical tools C5 PL01 analyze and evaluate problems of electrostatics from basic to engineering levels.
-Describe, explain and apply mathematical tools C5 PLO1 0,0 to formulate , analyze and evaluate problems in fundamentals of electrodynamics.
-C5 PLO2 Use resources to apply mathematical tools to formulate, analyze and evaluate problems of electrostatics from basic to engineering levels.
-A3 PLO2 led by: Approved by: (Chairperson/Date) (Dean/Date) formulate, analyze and evaluate problems of electrostatics from basic to engineering levels. formulate, analyze and evaluate problems of electrostatics from basic to engineering levels. (if any): (Chairperson/Date) A3 A3 A3 A3 A3 A3 A3 A3 A3 A
+Time Varying fields and Maxwell's Equations: Faraday's Law, displacement current, Maxwell's equation in point form, Equation in integral form, the related potentials

+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end At the end of the course, the student will be able to: CLO1 Apply mathematical tools to formulate , analyze and evaluate problems of electrostatics from basic to engineering levels.
+C5 PLO1 CLO2 Describe, explain and apply mathematical tools to formulate , analyze and evaluate problems in fundamentals of electrodynamics.
+C5 PLO2 CLO3 Use resources to apply mathematical tools to formulate, analyze and evaluate problems of electrostatics from basic to engineering levels.
+43 PLO2 REMARKS (if any):

+Recommended by:Appl roved by:

+(Chairperson/Date) (Dean/Date)

+08/11/SO

+Delo